apache/flink/docs/monitoring/debugging_classloading.md

 They can be found as part of the environment information at the beginning of the log.

 When running a setup where the Flink JobManager and TaskManagers are exclusive to one particular job, one can put JAR files directly into the `/lib` folder to make sure they are part of the classpath and not loaded dynamically.

 It usually works to put the job's JAR file into the `/lib` directory.
 The JAR will be part of both the classpath (the *AppClassLoader*) and the dynamic class loader (*FlinkUserCodeClassLoader*).
-Because the AppClassLoader is the parent of the FlinkUserCodeClassLoader (and Java loads parent-first), this should result in classes being loaded only once.
+Because the AppClassLoader is the parent of the FlinkUserCodeClassLoader (and Java loads parent-first, by default), this should result in classes being loaded only once.

 For setups where the job's JAR file cannot be put to the `/lib` folder (for example because the setup is a session that is